Hangry Children? What You Can Do to Help

 4. Ask your child: Are you really hungry?

-This question starts the conversation about eating and feeling satisfied and helps your child start to be more aware of his appetite and what works best to satisfy it.
+This question starts the conversation about eating and feeling satisfied and helps your child start to be more aware of his appetite, what works best to satisfy it, and prevents emotional eating.

-If he says he really is hungry (and it’s not meal or snack time), then offer some fruit or other healthy food (yogurt, veggies).
+If he says he really is hungry (and it’s not meal or snack time), then offer some fruit or other nutritious food (yogurt, veggies).

 Don’t cave into requests for cookies or cheesy crackers.